pints-team/pints/docs/source/log_likelihoods.rst

 .. module:: pints

-:class:`LogLikelihoods<pints.LogLikelihood>` are callable objects that calculate the logarithm of a likelihood.
+The classes below all implement the :class:`ProblemLogLikelihood` interface, and can calculate a log-likelihood based on some time-series :class:`Problem`.

 Example::

-    loglikelihood = pints.UnknownNoiseLogLikelihood(problem)
+    logpdf = pints.UnknownNoiseLogLikelihood(problem)
     x = [1, 2, 3]
-    fx = loglikelihood(x)
+    fx = logpdf(x)

 .. autoclass:: CauchyLogLikelihood